 - (Optional) Select Intracluster Session Replication to enable replication of user sign-in sessions among identity routers in the cluster.

-In the Load Balancer DNS Name field, enter the Cluster Load Balancer DNS Name value specified for this cluster in the RSA SecurID Access Solution Architecture Workbook.
+In the Load Balancer DNS Name field, enter the Load Balancer DNS Name value specified for this cluster in your Quick Setup Guide.

 Note: If your deployment uses FIDO Tokens, you must use the same Load Balancer DNS Name for all clusters.

 - Click Save and Finish.